lilhaifa/coursera_data_tidying_cleaning/README.md

 In summary, requirements 3 and 4 are fulfilled by the perl script and requirements 1,4 and 5 are fulfilled by the R script.

 DESCRIPTION : R Scipt
-# read the test data csv file prepared by the perl script
-# select the summary variables - mean and std
+(i) read the test data csv file prepared by the perl script (ii) select the summary variables - mean and std
-# add the column tidy_data and set the value to test - for test data
-# create the summary tidy set for test data
+(iii) add the column tidy_data and set the value to test - for test data (iv) create the summary tidy set for test data
-# read the train data csv file prepared by the perl script
-# select the summary variables - mean and std
+(v) read the train data csv file prepared by the perl script (vi) select the summary variables - mean and std
-# add the column tidy_data and set the value to train - for train data
-# create the summary tidy set for test data
+(vii) add the column tidy_data and set the value to train - for train data (viii) create the summary tidy set for test data
-# combine the test and train data into a combo by using rbind()
-# create the summary tidy set for combo data
+(ix) combine the test and train data into a combo by using rbind() (x) create the summary tidy set for combo data
-# write the summary tidy data to csv files for test, train and combo datasets
+(xi) write the summary tidy data to csv files for test, train and combo datasets

 DESCRIPTION : perl Script
 Takes 8 arguments - path names to the input txt files in a specific order.
 The order is critical.